About Cara Koscinski

 Cara provides occupational therapy services, advocacy, and consultations as The Pocket Occupational Therapist.
-Cara enjoys speaking to therapists, teachers, and special needs organizations across the US at conferences such as the Trauma-Informed Schools Conference, Future Horizons, and The Autism Society of America’s Annual Conference.
+Cara enjoys speaking to therapists, teachers, and special needs organizations across the US at conferences such as the US Autism Association’s Annual Conference, Future Horizons autism conferences, and The Autism Society of America’s Annual Conference.
 She presents continuing education courses for OccupationalTherapy.com, Home CEU Connection. and many universities and groups across the US.
 Her courses on Learning Disorders and ADHD are available in the UK via OfCourse Learning.
 She specializes in autism, Sensory Processing Disorder, behavior, holistic OT, trauma-informed care, and social skills training.

 Cara frequently writes articles and has been published in AutismAsperger’s Digest, ADDitude Magazine, Autism Spectrum Quarterly, AutismFile, APFED, Autism Parenting Magazine, Something Special Magazine, Parents, San Francisco Parent, and NewsLine, among others.
 Ms. Koscinski is an advisor to AutismAsperger’s Digest Magazine.
 She was named as one of Jennifer O’Toole’s Asperkids Advisors of Awesomeness.
 Cara was the recipient of the Duquesne University’s Innovative Practice Entrepreneur Award and has served as an adjunct clinical instructor for the Duquesne University Occupational Therapy program.
 She has extensive training in sensory processing disorder, pediatric feeding techniques, core muscle considerations, autism, gastrointestinal disorders, upper extremity treatment, handwriting, Therapeutic Listening, caregiver stressors and support, visual perception, and business/private practice topics.
 Cara has recently become a certified IRLEN Screener.

-Cara has served as a board member and marketing director of the newly-formed Lowcountry Special Needs Network.
-She happily created and maintains their website.
+Cara has served as a board member and marketing director of the Lowcountry Special Needs Network.
+She happily created their website.

 In 2012, Cara was a featured guest for the ANDERSON Cooper national television show discussing eosinophilic disorders.
 Cara is a member of the American Occupational Therapy Association, is licensed in three states, and is registered by the National Board for Certification in Occupational Therapy.